"Get me some PR."

 Solution: Instead, think outside the box.
 Do in-depth research to discover what outlets your audience frequents and what strategies can help you reach prospects more effectively.
 If this leads you out of your comfort zone, great.
 It is often outside of that zone that we get the best results.

-Have you noticed other common PR mistakes?
+Have you noticed other common PR strategy mistakes?
 Let us know in the comments below.

 Handpicked Related Content